 Gas Fireplace Installation Cost

-Price for installing a gas-lit fireplace can vary.
+The price for installing a gas-lit fireplace can vary.
 Gas fireplace inserts may cost anywhere between $1,200 to $38,00, with the gas fireplace installation cost varying anywhere between $1,200 – $1,600.
 If you are living in an area where the availability of natural gas and electricity is a problem, then gas fireplace installation costs will shoot up as you will have to shell out more for the labor charges.
 Custom-made gas fireplace installation can cost over $4,000.